-One of the best reasons to visit Phoenix is to explore the many mountains that surround the city.
+One of the best reasons to visit Phoenix, Arizona is for the McDowell Mountain hiking opportunities near the city.

-There are many different hikes and mountains to choose from, located right in the center or on the outskirts of the city.
+There are many different hikes and mountains to choose from, located right in the center or on the city's outskirts.

 Positioned smack dab in the middle of the city, both Camelback and Piestewa Peak make great exercise climbs, but sometimes the foot traffic can be too heavy for it to be fun.

-If you're looking for something more quiet, where you can escape the city and especially the crowds of people, you have to drive to the edges of the city (but still in the city).
+If you're looking for something quieter, where you can escape the city and especially the crowds of people, you have to drive to the edges of the city (but still in the city).

-A few of the best places I've been to hike in Phoenix include the McDowell Sonoran mountain conservation in Scottsdale, and certain areas of South Mountain in South Phoenix.
+A few of the best places I've been to hike in Phoenix include the McDowell Sonoran Preserve mountain conservation in Scottsdale and certain areas of South Mountain in South Phoenix.

-We started early in the morning to avoid the strong sun, and plus it just feels good to wake up early and get your legs moving.
+We started early in the morning to avoid the strong sun.
+Plus, it just feels good to wake up early and get your legs moving.

-After pausing there for a moment, we continued on to Tom's Thumb, the climax of the hike.
+After pausing there for a moment, we continued on to Tom's Thumb, the climax of this McDowell Mountain hiking trip.

 The views are not quite like the Makapu'u lighthouse hike, but they are pretty nice, and the desert is well preserved.

-We took a short, yet relaxing, stop at Tom's Thumb, devoured a bag full of trail mix and some fruit, and then continued on our way, this time mostly downhill and back to the park headquarters where we had parked.
+We took a short, yet relaxing, stop at Tom's Thumb, devoured a bag full of trail mix and some fruit, and then continued on our way.